 HERAA does its best to recognize current students who embody the cooperative spirit.
-Over the years, HERAA and individual alumnae have contributed toward the creation of grants and awards to highlight current HER House residents who are doing remarkable things within the HER House, the BU community and beyond.
-Below are some of the ways our alumnae community supports current residents - our future alumnae.
+Over the years, HERAA and individual alumni have contributed toward the creation of grants and awards to highlight current HER House residents who are doing remarkable things within the HER House, the BU community and beyond.
+Below are some of the ways our alumni community supports current residents - our future alumni.

 If you are interested in contributing toward existing or new grants and awards for students, please contact HERAA.